Chesham: Industrial development

 New industries emerged from the 16th century onwards.
 The woodlands had been a source of firewood for London during the mediaeval period.
 A small-scale woodenware industry making shovels, brooms, spoons and chairs, began around 1538 and its expansion was accompanied by the planting of beechwoods between the 17th and 19th centuries.
 Straw plaiting was seen as home-based work for the wives and daughters of labourers from the 18th century.
 Straw was also imported from Italy to produce the superior 'Tuscan plait' traded at a Saturday market for the Luton and Dunstable hat trade and remained the major cottage industry until around 1860, providing employment for women and girls, some of whom attended a 'plait-school' in Waterside.
 Lace making developed in the 16th century as a cottage industry and was valued for its quality.
 Chesham specialised in black lace.
 The industry declined in the 1850s due to mechanisation in Nottingham.
 Between 1838 and 1864 silk-spinning, powered by a steam-driven mill in Waterside, was started to make use of unemployed lace workers.
 This trend was relatively short-lived as changes in fashion and the growth of the railways resulted in competition from elsewhere for the valuable London markets.
 However one exception was the firm of George Tutill which specialised in high-quality banners and was responsible for three-quarters of those made for trade unions.
-The firm is still a going concern, specialising in flags and banners.

-Three of the four Bs that have shaped Chesham's history relate to its industries.
 Brush making was introduced around 1829 to make use of the off-cuts from woodworking.
 Boot and shoe making which started as a cottage industry later expanding through small workshops, thrived following the opening of tanneries around 1792 which also supplied leather for saddle making and gloves.
-By the mid-19th century both brushmaking and footwear manufacture became major industries in the town with production concentrated in large factories.
-The industry declined in the early-20th century as the market for heavy boots declined.
-Beer brewing grew rapidly around the town centre in the 19th century again declining at the start of the 20th century.
-These traditional industries were succeeded by smaller but more commercial enterprises which took advantage of the available skilled labour.
-For example, in 1908 the Chiltern Toy Works was opened by Joseph Eisenmann on Bellingdon Road, later moving to the 'new' industrial estate in Waterside, making high quality teddy bears.
-The works finally closed in 1960.
-Post Second World War industry has ranged from the manufacture of glue (Industrial Adhesives) to aluminium-based packaging (Alcan), Aluminium Castings & Bronze Castings (Draycast Foundries Limited), balloons (B-Loony) and household cleaning products (Kilrock).
+By the mid-19th century both brush-making and footwear manufacture became major industries in the town with production concentrated in large factories.
+The industry declined in the early-20th century.
+Beer brewing grew rapidly around the town centre in the 19th century, again declining in the 20th century.
+These traditional industries were succeeded by smaller but more commercial enterprises using skilled labour.
+For example, in 1908 the Chiltern Toy Works was opened by Joseph Eisenmann on Bellingdon Road, later moving to the 'new' industrial estate in Waterside, making high-quality teddy bears, before closing in 1960.
+Post-war industry includes glue manufacture (Industrial Adhesives), aluminium-based packaging (Alcan), castings (Draycast Foundries Limited), balloons (B-Loony) and household cleaning products (Kilrock).